thomasvt/Box2DNet/README.md

 # What's included?

-* Vitually all Box2D API functions are available as C# static methods with the original identifier in static class ```Box2dNet.Interop.B2Api```.
+* Virtually all Box2D API functions are available as C# static methods with the original identifier in static class ```Box2dNet.Interop.B2Api```.
 Original comments are also available, so code completion is quite rich.
 * Ready-to-use wiring for running Box2D's multi threading system in .NET Tasks.
 See further down this manual.
 * A growing set of quality-of-life helper code.
 Some included are:
   * Reading native arrays as `ReadOnlySpan<T>`
-  *
+  * A few IEquatable implementations, b2Rot.GetAngle()/FromAngle(x) etc

 > I have been using this lib for my own game since I started with it, so you can expect me to slowly add more convenience methods in the future.
+Ideas I intent to add:

+* Strongly typed `_AsSpan()` methods on Box2D result structs that contain a native array like `b2BodyEvents`.
+* Some way of helping to pass strongly typed delegates to the native side, like in raycasts, or `b2World_SetPreSolveCallback`.

-## NOT included:
+## **NOT** included:

 * the timer functions (b2CreateTimer, ..): use .NET timers :)
-* b2DynamicTree_X: too little value for too much effort to support this in my codegen tool.
+* b2DynamicTree_X: little value for much effort on my side.
 This is the spatial tree used internally by Box2D.
-I think Erin exposed it for public use because people may want to use it for other purposes (?).
-But you don't need this for normal Box2D use.
+Erin exposed these because people may want to use the tree elsewhere, but you don't need these functions for normal Box2D use.

-## Future plans

-I'm making a game with this stuff, so I expect to gradually add more quality-of-life helper code.

-* Strongly typed `_AsSpan()` methods on Box2D result structs that contain a native array like `b2BodyEvents`.
-* Some way of helping to pass strongly typed delegates to the native side, like in raycasts, or `b2World_SetPreSolveCallback`.

 # Dealing with pointers (IntPtr)